Shicheng-Guo/BIS180L_web/_posts/2019-05-28-genetic-networks-1.md

 The two clustering methods that we will be exploring are hierarchical clustering and k-means.
 These have important similarities and differences that we will discuss in detail throughout today.
 The basic idea with clustering is to find how similar the rows and/or columns in the data set are based on the values contained within the data frame.
 You used a similar technique last lab when you produced the MDS plot of samples.
 This visualization of the the samples in the data set showed that samples from similar genotype and treatment combinations were plotted next to one another based on their Biological Coefficient of Variation calculated across all of the counts of genes.

 ## Hierarchical Clustering
-An intuitive example is clustering the distances between know geographic locations, such as US Cities.
+An intuitive example is clustering the distances between known geographic locations, such as US Cities.
 I took this example from this [website](http://www.analytictech.com/networks/hiclus.htm).
 The basic procedure is to:

 1. Calculate a distance measure between all the row and column combinations in data set (think geographic distances between cities)
 2. Start all the items in the data out as belonging to its own cluster (every city is its own cluster)